WebDevStudios/wds-acf-blocks/README.md

 -   Side-by-Side
 -   Tabs

 WDS ACF Blocks is bundled with [Style Lint](https://stylelint.io/), [ESLint](https://eslint.org/), and [PHPCS](https://github.com/squizlabs/PHP_CodeSniffer) linting rulesets – plus, it passes both WCAG 2.1AA and Section 508 standards out of the box.
 This plugin uses WP Scripts to handle the build process for the blocks.
-It uses

 To better manage ACF Field Groups, the plugin supports [synchronized JSON](https://www.advancedcustomfields.com/resources/synchronized-json/) for Advanced Custom Fields.